 |The SR 116 off-ramp ties into a loop ramp from adjacent I-295 north before reaching Merrill Road.
 State Road 116 begins here and lines Merrill Road east to the Holly Oaks, East Arlington and Fort Carolina Shores communities.
 The $122 million Wonderwood Connector extends the route east across the Intracoastal Waterway.
 The four-phase project to build the bridges and new roadway to Mayport was completed in December 2008.5 Photo taken 06/13/08.|

-Prior to the completion of the Wonderwood Connector, Florida 116 traveled east to Monument Road only.
+Prior to the completion of the Wonderwood Connector, SR 116 traveled east to Monument Road only.
 Photo taken 06/13/08.

 |The south service road extends beyond Tredinick Parkway to form a folded diamond interchange with Regency Square Boulevard North by the aforementioned mall.
 Photo taken 06/13/08.|